hackeriet/blog/_posts/2020-08-16-solution-to-bornhack-2020-nc3.md

 #### Writeup

-This was the starting challenge in the crypto category, just a couple of different encodings.
+This was the first challenge in the crypto category, just a couple of different encodings.

 Challenge text: